Welcome to Day 2 of my MLM Boot Camp.

 Reason # 5: No Daily Mode of Operations

 We are all creatures of habit.
 We all have daily routines for our lives.
-We wake up at a certain time, eat the same breakfast most days, drive to work the same way each day, get off work at the same time, watch the same television shows, etc.
+We wake up at a certain time, eat the same breakfast most days, drive to work the same way each day, get off work at the same time, watch the same television shows each night, etc.

 To succeed in our industry you need to create new habits.
-You need a work schedule and game-plan for each day, so you know exactly what you need to do each day to grow your business.
+You need a work schedule and game-plan for each day, so you know exactly what you are going to do each day to grow your business.

 One of the biggest reasons people tell you they can’t join or build the business is because they don’t have enough time.
 I’ve found that IF the business is important to them, they will make time for their business.
 If not, they will make an excuse.